jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

  This article draws heavily on my book <i><a href="https://doi.org/10.1093/9780197820247.001.0001"
      target="_blank"
-     rel="noopener noreferrer">This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums</a></i>  which provides a general history sports venue construction for all major US sports leagues.
+     rel="noopener noreferrer">This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums</a></i>  which provides a general history of sports venue construction for all major US sports leagues.

 </div>